peterdsharpe/AeroSandbox/README.md

 [![Monthly Downloads](https://pepy.tech/badge/aerosandbox/month)](https://pepy.tech/project/aerosandbox)
 ![Build Status](https://github.com/peterdsharpe/AeroSandbox/workflows/Tests/badge.svg)

+### NEWS

+AeroSandbox v3.0.0 is out in beta mode!
+You can install this by running `pip install --pre aerosandbox` (add the `--upgrade` flag as well to upgrade an existing installation).

 ## Overview
 AeroSandbox is a Python package for aircraft design optimization that leverages modern tools for reverse-mode automatic differentiation and large-scale design optimization.